alaarajab/se_project_react/README.md

 - **Mock Server Integration**: Persist data using a `json-server` API for GET, POST, and DELETE requests.
 - **Responsive Design**: Optimized for mobile and desktop users.
 - **UX Enhancements**: Feedback on form actions (“Saving…”, “Deleting…”) and optional confirmation modals for deletion.
+-
+## Tech Stack

+- **Frontend**: React, JavaScript (ES6+), HTML, CSS, Responsive Design
+- **State Management**: React Context, Custom Hooks (`useForm`)
+- **Routing**: React Router v6
+- **Backend / API**: `json-server` (mock server), RESTful API, fetch / Axios
+- **Tools & Workflow**: Git, GitHub, VS Code, Figma, Webpack

+## Deployment and Future Enhancements

+This project is intended to run locally with the mock server.
+GitHub Pages deployment is not recommended while using the local API due to routing and API limitations.

+> **Note:** Currently, the application uses a hardcoded/mock database (`db.json`) for demonstration purposes.
+These items will not appear in a production deployment.
+A full backend with a database will be implemented in the next sprint in my TripleTen course.

+Future deployment will use cloud services for full backend integration.

 ## Images
 ![Image](https://github.com/alaarajab/se_project_react/blob/0a7e69782a5509de1c774286a9b3f3814389e0d9/Screenshot_10-10-2025_125557_localhost.jpeg)